RoboticVisionOrg/carlie_docs/docs/pages/power_management.md

 1. Tape the connectors, both the balance and power connectors, on the battery using electrical tape.
 2. Place the batteries in a LiPo safety bag (you can have more than one battery per bag).
 3. Take the batteries in your carry on baggage.
 4. When going through a checkpoint take the LiPo safety bags out of your checked in baggage, much like you would a laptop.
 You should not need to take the batteries out of the LiPo bags, but follow the directions of all safety officers.
-Typically a safety office will come and check the state of the batteries, to make sure they are not dangerous (e.g. badly swollen), after they have be through the scanner.
+Typically a safety office will come and check the state of the batteries, to make sure they are not dangerous (e.g. badly swollen), after they have gone through the scanner.

 When flying with batteries you may be questioned about:
 * Why are you taking batteries?